Login

 Above-Knee

-Above-knee prosthetics involve socket, knee/ankle joints, as well as foot components for achieving balanced and stable mobility.
+Involves socket, knee/ankle joints, and foot components for balanced mobility.

 Hip Disarticulation